PZI Teacher Archives

 Zhaozhou taught, “The greatest way isn’t difficult if you don’t pick and choose.
 As soon as I speak, you’ll think, ‘That’s picking and choosing,’ or ‘That’s clear.’
 But I don’t identify with clarity.
 Can you live like that?”

 A student asked, “If you don’t identify with clarity, what do you live by?”

 “If you don’t know, why do you say that you don’t identify with clarity?”

-“When you ask the question you already have it.
+“You’re asking about a matter you already grasp.
 Make your bow and step back.”

-—The Blue Cliff Record, Case 2 (based on a quote from 3rd Ancestor Sengcan‘s “Trust in Mind,” a foundational Chan text)
+Note: Zhaozhou is quoting from Third Ancestor Sengcan‘s “Trust in Mind,” a foundational Chan text

 Jesse Cardin gets a phone call about a warrant for his arrest and enters the realms of clarity and confusion.
 Who can wait quietly till the mud settles?
 It’s not our business if we’re clear or confused.
 Excerpt from a Sunday session recorded April 24, 2022.
 11 minutes.